10. Disappointment's a bitch.

 “That’s alright.
 James, are you excited to see the fire-engine?”

-I hide my upset for the sake of the kids making a mental note to give Max a call later.
+I hide my upset for the sake of the kids making a mental note to give Mason a call later.
 He wouldn’t let me down for any old reason.
 At least I don’t think he would.

 Soon enough James is bounding outside followed by Sebastian, Murray and about a dozen of his friends.
 I take Rowan into my arms and we follow the rest.
 James is already touching the fire-engine, running his hand across the bright, red paintwork.
 He catches my eye and grins wildly.